Supperhero1/synonym-app/m53c-synonym-app-react/README.md

 ### Frontend

+* **Custom errors**

+Currently, we're forwarding backend error messages to the user.
+We could implement better error handling by associating unique codes with errors and using those codes to render more user-friendly error messages.

 * **Logging**

 Currently, we have no way to know what errors are happening on the user side.
 We might set up a reporting method (see observability bullet point) that will give us insight into any problems the users might be running into.